-This memo provides information and guidance in the event of a federal government shutdown resulting from Congress failing to authorize continued spending for the federal fiscal year 2022 (which began on October 1, 2021).
-The federal government is currently operating under a Continuing Resolution (CR), set to expire at the end of the day on December 3, 2021.
-This event could create challenges for certain spending accounts in the Federal Grants Fund.
-We are asking departments for a quick turnaround, with responses due on Monday, December 6th by 2:00 pm (for direct federal grant spending) and by Monday, December 6th, close of business (for all other federal money).
+This memo provides information and guidance in the event of a federal shutdown resulting from Congress failing to authorize spending for federal fiscal year 2024.
+This event could create challenges for certain spending accounts in the General Federal Grants Fund, revenue collected through federal reimbursement, and for programs run and funded primarily by the federal government.
+We are asking departments for a quick turnaround, with responses due on Thursday, September 28 by 5:00pm.